Conditions We Treat

 Book an appointment at our Sandton practice and let us help you move better with less pain.

 Yes.
 Chiropractic care is well suited for managing osteoarthritis.
 Joint mobilisation, soft tissue therapy and exercise prescription can reduce pain, improve mobility and slow functional decline.
-A 2022 Cochrane review confirmed that manual therapy combined with exercise provides meaningful benefits for osteoarthritis of the hip and knee.
+Cochrane reviews confirm that exercise is the most effective conservative approach for osteoarthritis of the hip and knee, and exercise combined with manual therapy provides the best conservative outcomes.

 Yes, when performed by a trained practitioner.
 We modify our techniques based on the severity of joint degeneration.
 For arthritic joints, we typically use gentler mobilisation techniques rather than high-velocity adjustments.
 The goal is to improve joint mobility and reduce pain without aggravating the condition.